-All associated costs will be detailed on your illustration that you will be provided with.
+All associated costs will be detailed in the illustration that you will be provided with.

 How to get a secured loan?

-You should speak to an FCA authorised broker who can give you advice on secured loans and also on remortgage options.
-It is important to review all your borrowing options and be fully informed of the pros and cons with each borrowing method before making a decision.
+You should speak to an FCA-authorised broker who can give you advice on secured loans and also on remortgage options.
+It is important to review all your borrowing options and be fully informed of the pros and cons of each borrowing method before making a decision.

 Get in touch with The Money Hub today